Cards are available for patrons of all ages. Residents and non-resident taxpayers of the Town of Wolfeboro may receive cards at no charge.

 Proof of residency such as a driver’s license, other photo ID, property tax bill, rental agreement, or utility bill should be presented when applying for a card.

 Non-residents may apply for a card at a charge of $20 for 3 months, $30 for 6 months, or $50 for a year.
 All children eligible to be K-12 students in the Governor Wentworth Regional School District (GWRSD), encompassing the towns of Brookfield, Effingham, Middleton, New Durham, Ossipee, Tuftonboro and Ossipee or are students at Brewster Academy are eligible for a card at no charge.
 All employees of GWRSD K-12 schools are eligible for non-resident cards at no charge.
 Non-resident employees of the Town of Wolfeboro are eligible for a library card at no charge.
 Special expiration dates apply.

 A parent of legal guardian should come with you when you apply for a card as their authorizing signature is needed.

-While the Wolfeboro Public Library greatly appreciates donations of books, DVDs and CDs, we are currently in a period of major change.
-Due to the Library Expansion and Renovation Project, with all of the moving and space limitations that it involves, we cannot accept donations at this time.
-However, once the library renovations are complete, donations will once again gladly be accepted.
+While the Wolfeboro Public Library greatly appreciates donations of books, DVDs and CDs, we are currently only accepting donation by appointment.
+Due to the COVID-19 pandemic and the limitations that it involves, we ask that you contact the library at 603-569-2428 before dropping off any donations in the drop box or otherwise.

 You may have up to 40 items at any one time; there is a limit of 8 DVDs and 8 audio books.